simonox/solartunes/README.md

 - **Discussions**: Join community discussions
 - **Documentation**: Check the wiki for detailed guides
 - **Community**: Connect with other SolarPunk makers
+- **Security**: This project is a local installation only.
+It's NOT supposed to put in the internet.
+If you find anyhting, see `SECURITY.MD`!

 ---